OpenNebula/docs/source/installation_and_configuration/frontend_installation/opennebula_repository_configuration.rst

 **Fedora 32**

-.. important:: This is a :ref:`Secondary Platform <secondary>` not recommended for production evironments!
+.. important:: This is a :ref:`Secondary Platform <secondary>` not recommended for production environments!

 .. prompt:: bash # auto